 Nature Recovery Network

-Here in Gloucestershire we are at the forefront of local Nature Recovery Network mapping and are influencing other partners across the country.
-Gloucestershire Wildlife Trust have produced a local nature recovery network map which builds on work done by the Neighbouring West of England LNP and Somerset Wildlife Trust.
+Gloucestershire Wildlife Trust produced a local nature recovery network map building on work by the neighbouring West of England LNP and Somerset Wildlife Trust.
 The map shows existing core habitat patches, their current connectivity based on existing land use, their resilience status and prioritized zones of opportunity for reinforcing and expanding the network (i.e. opportunities for nature’s recovery).
+View Gloucestershire's Nature Recovery Network map here.

 Each county will be producing a LNRS so it is important for the local mapping to join up across the borders, particularly for partners like the local AONBs which straddle several counties, as nature does not stop at the border.
 The mapping methodology for Gloucestershire has accounted for the borders by mapping an overlapping buffer and conferring with neighbouring counties over the methodologies used.